 "Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God."

 In conclusion, Eternal Life is the free Gift of God which is offered to ALL men the whole world over, IF they will only believe.
 If a person does not belong to God's Kingdom, it is because they have chosen not to belong by their own free will.
 After all, as we have clearly seen, this invitation to enter God's Kingdom is universal in scope, and is available to everyone everywhere.
 In the end, those people who do not make it through the doors will have no one to blame but themselves and their own rebellious pride.
 The Lord extends His offer of Salvation to you.
 Will you accept it?

 With these thoughts I will bring this article to a close.
 I hope that you have found it informative, and I pray that it has been a blessing and an inspiration in your life.
 If you have enjoyed reading this article, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr or any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information and further study, you may want to refer to the list of reading resources below which were also mentioned in this article, or which are related to the topics which were discussed in this article.
 All of them are also located on the Bill's Bible Basics web server:

 All Are Given a Chance, But . . .